estebanmunchjones2019/react-hooks-article/readme.md

 It's no enough to read blogposts to get good at React hooks and state management, you need to spend time on your keyboard building apps, so I encourage you to do that 🤓

-Hre's one [amazing YouTube video](https://youtu.be/GMeQ51MCegIthat) by Jack Herrington about a new React API called [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore),  that makes the global store more performant by using selectors, it's worth checking it out!
+Here's one [amazing YouTube video](https://youtu.be/GMeQ51MCegIthat) by Jack Herrington about a new React API called [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore),  that makes the global store more performant by using selectors, it's worth checking it out!

 💻Happy coding! 💻